jiuntian/interactdiffusion/README.md

 ## Extension for AutomaticA111's Stable Diffusion WebUI

 We develop an AutomaticA111's Stable Diffuion WebUI extension to allow the use of InteractDiffusion over existing SD models.
 Check out the plugin at [sd-webui-interactdiffusion](https://github.com/jiuntian/sd-webui-interactdiffusion).
-Note that it is still on `alpha`.
+Note that it is still on `alpha` version.

 ### Gallery

 Some examples generated with InteractDiffusion, together with other DreamBooth and LoRA models.
 &nbsp;| &nbsp;| &nbsp;| &nbsp;
 --- | --- | --- | ---